C2SM/git-course/beginner/Exercise_4_workflow_gitignore.md

 ### Understanding *.gitignore*

 The *.gitignore* file is an essential and commonly used feature in Git.
 It specifies intentionally untracked files that Git should ignore.
-It's particularly useful for excluding files generated during execution or build processes—like log files, compiled code, or local configuration files—that don't need to be shared within the repository.
+It's particularly useful for excluding files generated during execution or build processes —  like log files, compiled code, or local configuration files — that don't need to be shared within the repository.
 Creating a *.gitignore* file and listing the file patterns to exclude achieves this.

 **Typical Ingredients of *.gitignore*:**